Skip to main content

 Keep formatting consistent across the extension codebase with minimal manual effort.
-Prettier runs from scripts, editor integration, and CI rather than inside the Extension.js build pipeline.
+Prettier runs from scripts, editor integration, and continuous integration (CI).
+It does not run inside the Extension.js build pipeline.

 When Prettier is a good fit